235u/proposals/SelfUpdateUtility/README.md

 ## Requirements

-See [Requirements.pdf](Requirements.pdf) for complete job description (one-time project, fixed-price).
+See [Requirements.pdf](Requirements.pdf) for complete job description (one-time project, fixed-price), formatting adjusted:

 > I need to write a class in c# that will self update an application and restart it.
 >